-Sennheiser is the leader of manufacturing excellent acoustic devices, and the Sennheiser Game ONE lives up to that reputation.
+Sennheiser is the leader in manufacturing excellent acoustic devices, and the Sennheiser Game ONE lives up to that reputation.
 The open-back design of the headphones demonstrates state-of-the-art engineering, providing the best sound quality possible.

 Game One headphones offer premium sound at an affordable price.
 Sennheiser delivers clarity of sound thanks to its collaboration with EPOS.
 EPOS is a renowned audio solutions provider that aims to offer sound precision and realism.

-The design of the Game One headphones will not leave you wanting for more.
+The design of the Game One headphones will not leave you wanting more.
 The headphones deliver a conventional black design that suits any surrounding, be it work or your gaming crib.
 The red accents around the ear cups provide elegant aesthetics.

 The microphone is an interesting feature that is full of utility.
 It hosts an adjustable design that changes shape to accommodate the best audio reception.
 The boom when in a vertical position automatically mutes itself, thereby adding excellent utility in design.

 The volume knob on the outside sets you free of any in-game hassles as you coolly toggle the volume knob while playing games.
 The headphones are compatible with multiple platforms such as PC, Xbox One, Mac, and Nintendo Switch.